dottir/aws-ec2-scripts/README.md

-# aws-my-shell-scripts
+#
-useful command lines notes for various setup on various aws services, or common aws tasks these scripts served me well for the 3 associate level certs
+useful command lines notes for the 3 associate level certs done with sa, dev, sys ops!
+(8/21)

+won't be making updates to this repo